juan-g-bonilla/Algorithms-Project/explanation_4.md

 We iterate through each element in input_list and if we encounter a 0, we switch it with elements in the front and if we encounter a 2 we switch it with elements in the back.
 For each element in the array we keep switching until we encounter a 1, at which moment we move on to the next index.
-The time complexity is then O(n), but it's a single transversal O(n)
+The time complexity is then O(n), but it's a single transversal O(n).
+Since the sort is performed in-place, the algorithm has O(1) space complexity